 We tend to like things the easy way.

-But today we’re going to discuss 3 strategies for making more money as an Amazon Affiliate that aren’t so easy.
+But today we’re going to discuss 3 strategies on how to increase amazin affiliate sales that aren’t so easy.

 They aren’t difficult in a technical sense, but they are going to take some time, some effort, some know-how, some stick-to-itiveness, and probably some other things.

 We’ll also share a couple of stories of people who’ve actually done these things with a great amount of success.

 Amazon Affiliate Sites and Amazon Associates – Brief Intro

 If you’re a blogger at almost any level, you’ve undoubtedly heard of the Amazon Associates program.

 If you aren’t familiar with how the Amazon Associates program works, click here for their getting started tour.

 Here is my CliffsNotes version of how the program works, if this is all new to you:

 Amazon Associates is an affiliate program which allows you to send people to Amazon via personalized links (that they give you) and then earn a commission if that visitor makes a purchase.
 The visitor doesn’t have to purchase the item you linked to – the commission would apply to any purchase they make on Amazon over the next 24 hours.
 Generally, commissions range from 4% – 8.5% of the purchase price, based on how many sales you refer in a given month.